brodricyoung/brodricyoung/README.md

 ## Let's Connect!

 Check out my [Personal Porfolio Website]() I created to showcase my projects in various areas and also more about me and my interests!
+Projects on my site include Logisim designs of digital systems, Verilog and FPGA projects, microcontroller-based circuits, and software engineering applications in addition to projects involving woodworking and other construction trades.
 - [LinkedIn](https://www.linkedin.com/in/brodric-young/)
 - [Handshake](https://byui.joinhandshake.com/profiles/r3njur)
 - [Email](mailto:youngbrodric10@gmail.com)